 Some municipal bus fleets that use biodiesel run a 75% biodiesel mixture (B75) during the summer then switch to a treated 20% blend (B20) in the winter.

-According to industry sources back in 2007, biodiesel costs about $1 a gallon more to produce than conventional diesel fuel when soybean oil is used as the primary ingredient.
+According to industry sources back in 2007, biodiesel cost about $1 a gallon more to produce than conventional diesel fuel when soybean oil is used as the primary ingredient.
 This makes the fuel about 10% more expensive than conventional diesel ($3.13 a gallon for biodiesel versus $2.70 a gallon for conventional diesel).
 To help biodiesel be economically competitive with conventional diesel fuel, it was given special state and federal tax breaks.
 In 2016, the federal tax breaks expired, but many state tax breaks continued to help make biodiesel cost competitive with diesel.

 The production costs and the competitive advantage/disadvantage of biodiesel versus petroleum diesel can change quickly depending on crop prices and world oil prices.
 The war in Ukraine in 2022 has sent world oil prices soaring and upset the normal pricing dynamics in all energy markets.
 Even so, today typically biodiesel tends to be competitive or even slightly less expensive to produce than conventional diesel.
 Consequently, many truck stops sell biodiesel blends because biodiesel is more profitable than straight diesel fuel.